contember/docs/docs/schema/migrations.md

 ### `createColumn`

-For not null column it might be useful to fill the column so it won't fail in a runtime.
+For not null column it might be useful to fill the column, so it won't fail in a runtime.

 Arguments: